 Do Photoshop And Illustrator Have The Same System Requirements?

 Most of the system requirements to run Photoshop for both macOS and Windows are the same, but there are some small differences.
-Using Illustrator on Mac requires the same minimum operating system as Photoshop, although it is recommended to use Monterey macOS for Illustrator.
-For Windows, the requirements are the same: Windows 10, no later than version 1909.
+Using Illustrator on Mac requires macOS Catalina (version 10.15) or later.
+For Windows, the requirements are the same: Windows 10, V20H2 or later.

 RAM requirements are the same for Photoshop and Illustrator, whether you’re running a Mac or a PC.
 The GPU — graphics card — also has the same minimum requirements.
 However, it is recommended to have 4 GB GPU for Windows, whereas Mac is only recommended for 2 GB — lower than the recommendation for Photoshop.

 To use Illustrator, you don’t need as much free space needed for running Photoshop.
 For Mac, you’ll need 3 GB free disk space, but for PC, it’s only required to have 2 GB free disk space.
+For both systems, you will need more space available for the installation process.
 Although to take my earlier recommendation, it is best to have more than the minimum required if you want a stress-free work process.

 While some of the requirements for Illustrator differ from those for Photoshop, if your system meets the requirements for Photoshop, it has already exceeded the requirements to install and run Illustrator.